trainline/environment-manager/docs/concepts.md

     <td>
       <p>A server or group of servers (ASG) that can process traffic for an Upstream i.e. that are running the Service the Upstream is configured to handle.</p>
       <p>Upstreams can contain one or more Hosts.
 Each host may be active or inactive with only the active hosts receiving traffic passed to the Upstream. </p>
       <p>In our implementation, a Host is typically the Consul Service name or DNS name of an Auto-scaling Group.
-However, any valid DNS or IP supported by [Link:Upstreamr]/[Link:NGINX] can be used.</p>
+However, any valid DNS or IP supported by Upstreamr/NGINX can be used.</p>
-      <p>Hosts are related to the concept of [Link: Blue/Green deployment http://martinfowler.com/bliki/BlueGreenDeployment.html] versions or ‘slices’.
+      <p>Hosts are related to the concept of <a href="http://martinfowler.com/bliki/BlueGreenDeployment.html">Blue/Green</a> deployment versions or ‘slices’.
 Active hosts are currently serving traffic, inactive/offline hosts can be targets for the next deployment.
 In this way, by simply changing the active hosts, you can toggle between Blue and Green slices.
 This is how the Toggle API in Environment Manager works.</p>
     </td>
   </tr>
 </table>